Author: Ron Graham

 "He will strike the earth with the rod of his mouth, and with the breath of his lips he will slay the wicked."

 Prophecy is full of symbols like that, which premillennialists do not take literally.
 Nobody thinks this means literally what it says.
-Who would imagine that Jesus will be smoking some kind of giant cigar?
-Whenever Jesus fulfills this prophecy, he will not have a literal rod of any kind in his mouth, will he?
-And do we imagine that his breath is literally poisonous or fiery like a dragon’s?
-Of course we don't.
-Everybody understands such language to be figurative.
+Who would imagine that Jesus Christ will use some kind of deadly pea shooter?
+Everybody understands such language to be poetic and figurative.